 The current members of our Audit Committee are David W.J.
 McGirr, who is the chair of the Audit Committee, Christophe R. Jean, and David P. Meeker.
-All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
-Our Board has determined that David W.J.
-McGirr is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
-All of the members of our Audit Committee are independent directors as defined under the applicable rules and regulations of the SEC and NASDAQ.
+All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Our Board has determined that Mr. McGirr is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication under the applicable rules and regulations of Nasdaq as a result of, among other things, his senior-level executive experience, including his service as Chief Financial Officer of Cubist from November 2002 to March 2013.
+All of the members of our Audit Committee are independent directors as defined under the applicable rules and regulations of the SEC and Nasdaq.

-During the year ended December 31, 2017, the Audit Committee met four times.
-The report of the Audit Committee is included in this Proxy Statement under "Report of the Audit Committee."
+During the year ended December 31, 2018, the Audit Committee met four times and took action by written consent one time.
+The report of the Audit Committee is included in this Proxy Statement under "Audit Committee Report."